-How can you know if you’re being electronically spied on?
+How can you tell if you’re being electronically spied on

 Fast track Click here to book a bug sweep

-Life can be a challenge sometimes, the last thing you need is a worry that somebody may be spying on you or you're business, even prying into your private life.
+Life can be a challenge sometimes, the last thing you need worry about is somebody may be spying on you or you're business, prying into your private life.

 Although the thought of being spied on seems “extreme or silly” you might wonder what if?

 If you are wondering why you’re business competitor is always ahead of you or if you find that others just seem to know too much information about you